daverosoff/c490-website/content/posts/post-by-thomas.md

 ## **Intro**

-The course CSC-490: Topics in Computer Science at The College of Idaho, which was titled Practical Software Engineering this year, has been an extremely valuable and engaging course.
-Although many of the topics covered in this course were topics that I had previously had experience in, I was able expand on my previous  experiences.
-Throughout the course, I was consistently learning something new and applying the newly-learned skill in realistic assignments.
+The course CSC-490: Topics in Computer Science at The College of Idaho has been an extremely valuable and engaging course.
+Although many of the topics covered in this course were topics that I had previous experience in, I was able expand on all of my previous  experiences.
+Throughout the course, I was consistently learning something new and applying the newly-learned skills with realistic assignments.
 This is a class that I wish I had been able to take earlier in my college career because it covers many of the necessary skills that I had to learn on my own.
 I believe that this specific Topics in Computer Science course will be incredibly helpful to help prepare the underclassmen going into Computer Science and to help reinforce important skills for the upperclassmen.

 ## **Linux Command Line**